 The idea of selling mortgages to foreigners is a relatively new one in Montenegro.

-Because luxury real estate is so important to economic development, many Montenegrin banks have recently expanded their offerings to include these loans.
+Because luxury property is so important to economic development, many Montenegrin banks have recently expanded their offerings to include these loans.

 Some important things you need to know: